Cruciate disease in dogs and cats

 Life expectancy

 While cruciate disease in dogs and cats is not life threatening, it can greatly affect the animal’s quality of life.
 After a rupture, the stifle becomes more acutely inflamed and painful, as well as unstable.
 This instability commonly leads to damage of the meniscus, the shock-absorbing cartilage located inside the joint.
-If left unmanaged, the stifle joint can become thickened and chronically painful and the leg muscles may waste because of disuse.
+If left unmanaged, the stifle joint can become thickened and chronically painful and the leg muscles may atrophy from disuse.

 Generally, the prognosis in most cases of CCL disease in dogs and cats is good once the stifle joint is successfully stabilised.
 However, rehabilitation back to normal function can take up to six months depending on severity and duration of injury and compliance with the rehabilitation program.